 The machine sounds somewhere between CR and TR-era Roland drum machines.
 The bass drum is nice and crisp, sitting very easily in any mix, although the snare lacks some punch.
 The cymbals and hi-hat are quite unique — very soft and ringing, sounding more like a bell than the typical noise burst of early analog drum machines.
 The 8 sounds are: bass drum, snare drum, low tom, high tom, cymbal, open hi-hat, closed hi-hat and clave.

 Roland PB- 300 Separate outputs modification

 One of the main problems with this drum machine, like many others from that era, is that all the sounds are bundled into one mono output.
-Furthermore, this machine doesn’t have any mixing capabilities, so you’re stuck with the factory set mix.
-Fortunately, it’s not too hard to modify the unit in a completely reversible way, with minimal work and only two solder points.
+Furthermore, this machine doesn’t have any mixing capabilities, so the factory set drum balance cannot be changed.
+Fortunately, it’s not too hard to modify the unit for individual outputs, in a completely reversible way, with minimal work and only two solder points.

 Output 1: Bass drum

 Output 2: Snare

 Output 3: Low and High Toms, clave

 Most of the individual sounds are located along the following 12-pin cable, labelled “connector A” for clarity: